A guide to the best places to visit from Luxembourg City when looking for day trips

 How to get there: I recommend renting a car to visit the Moselle villages.
 In case you just stay in Remich, take bus 175 and for Grevenmacher, take bus 130.

-Buy here the best Mosel Valley Wines
+Buy the best Mosel Valley Wines

 6. Beaufort Castle

 The small village of Beaufort is located in the heart of the Müllerthal region.
+It’s famous for having one of the most beautiful castles in Luxembourg.

-Built-in the 11th century as a small fortress on a rock, Beaufort Castle had the requisite moat and stone walls of Medieval European castles.
+Built in the 11th century as a small fortress on a rock, Beaufort Castle had the requisite moat and stone walls of Medieval European castles.

 Nowadays it is a coveted destination for day-trippers from Luxembourg since you can visit the castle and enjoy some of the home-made liquor made in the castle.